nimbix/jardoc/docs/apps_tutorial.md

 RUN mkdir -p /etc/NAE && touch /etc/NAE/AppDef.json
 ```

-For such a small image, it do not worth it, but for very large images, this small tip can have interesting benefit.
+For such a small image, it does not worth it, but for very large images, this small tip can have interesting benefit.

 # 4. Basic interactive job